roguh/roguh.github.io/intro_to_cs.equipo.1127/intro_to_cs.md

 (you can use a smartphone if you don't have a laptop)

+# What to Expect

+- You'll think about 9 programs
+- You'll do a few Python exercises on your laptop

 # What is programming?

 > [Programming is the art and science of translating a set of ideas into a program - **a list of [exact] instructions a computer can follow**.
 The person writing a program is known as a programmer (also a coder).](https://en.wikiversity.org/wiki/What_is_%22programming%22)